 Segmental/Wide Resection: An intracompartmental resection.
-A single piece of bone is resected, including the lesion and a cuff of normal bone.
+A single piece of bone is resected, including the lesion, adjacent soft tissue, and a cuff of normal bone.
+Limb salvage is an example.

-Radical Resection: The removal of an entire bone, or the excision of the adjacent muscle groups if the tumor is extracompartmental
+Radical Resection: The removal of an entire bone, and the excision of the adjacent muscle groups if the tumor is extracompartmental.
+Amputation is an example.